Pay It Forward (film)

 Pay It Forward is a 2000 American romantic drama film directed by Mimi Leder.
 The film is based loosely on the novel of the same name by Catherine Ryan Hyde.
-It is set in Las Vegas, and it chronicles 11- to 12-year-old Trevor McKinney's launch of a goodwill movement known as "pay it forward".
+It is set in Las Vegas, and it chronicles 12 year-old Trevor McKinney's launch of a goodwill movement known as "pay it forward".
 It stars Haley Joel Osment as Trevor, Helen Hunt as his alcoholic single mother Arlene McKinney, and Kevin Spacey as his physically and emotionally scarred social studies teacher Eugene Simonet.
-The film was released on October 20, 2000 to mixed reviews and grossed $55 million worldwide.
+The film was released on October 20, 2000, to mixed reviews and was a box office disappointment, grossing $55.7 million worldwide against a $40 million budget.